SabreDevStudio/Sample-RedApp-AgentWorkflow/com.sabre.tn.redapp.example.workflow/README.md

 	- Select a passenger from the query results display, expand the passenger panel allowing access to actions and details.
 	- Push Backend Action button, this should display a Notification triggered by the SR3600 runtime services
 	- Push Details Copy to PNR button, this will pop a view with Passenger details and Type.
-	- Fill-up any additional data and select "Copy to PNR" to add the passnger to the trip.
+	- Fill-up any additional data and select "Copy to PNR" to add the passenger to the trip.

 #### 2. Itinerary, Air shopping => TC uses an customized Air Shopping flow to search and book flights for one passenger , one way, from Dalls (DFW) to New York (NYC), Red App captures aditional parameters about the Traveler Company and apply filter to preferred airlines depending on the Destination.
 	- Select Command Helper Flows.